J. H. Hamblen: Biography

 After organizing his house church as the First Evangelical Methodist Church of Abilene, Hamblen reported that he received many letters and telegrams from interested parties from around the nation and the world expressing sympathy for his stand and surrendering his pension and retirement benefits in order to leave the Methodist Church on principle.
 On May 9, 1946, his sympathizers and other allies gathered in Memphis, Tennessee to form the Evangelical Methodist Church denomination.
 Hamblen served as first general superintendent and later superintendent emeritus until his death in 1971.

 Shortly after the formation of the Evangelical Methodist Church in 1949, Hamblen received some attention following Billy Graham's breakout Los Angeles Crusade.
 Hamblen's son Stuart Hamblen, a composer and singer having penned and performed popular songs as one of radio's first "singing cowboys", was among the roughly 3,000 people who dedicated themselves to the Christian faith at the tent revival.
 Stuart Hamblen, known then for his racing horses and penchant for alcohol, was the first of several "celebrity conversions" including Louis Zamperini and a handful of actors and their friends.
-Stuart Hamblen soon gave up gambling and drinking, and went on to record Christian standards such as "This Ole House" and "It Is No Secret (What God Can Do);" run for Congress, and run for president of the United States on the 1952 Prohibition Party ticket.
+Stuart Hamblen soon gave up gambling and drinking, and he went on to record Christian standards such as "This Ole House" and "It Is No Secret (What God Can Do)"; run for Congress; and run for president of the United States on the 1952 Prohibition Party ticket.
 The elder Hamblen was a guest preacher at one of Graham's Crusades following the high-profile turnaround of his son and the answer of a father's lifetime of prayer.